 You know it’s a good restaurant when visitors head here before going to visit their local relatives.
 Ches’s Fish and Chips is the best fish and chips in St. John’s, serving freshly caught fish and plenty of it.
 If you want to go local, get it with dressing and gravy – sort of a thanksgiving fish and chips combo.

 There are other items on the menu, but why bother when they serve the best?
 Once you finish, you can ask for a certificate stating you’ve tasted the finest fish & chips to be found in all of Newfoundland and Labrador.
 For more about Ches’s and other restaurant recommendations, see my “Top 10 Family-Friendly Restaurants in St. John’s, Newfoundland.

 Tip: Try the pineapple crush – our daughter likened it to crushed pineapple dum dums, and save room for dessert – not only will the waitress bring around tiny cupcakes, but you can also order lemon meringue pie, made daily.

 Your kids will feel very cool staying at this rock star hotel, where the elevators are to the right of Ray Charles.
-The walls are splashed with photos of musicians, the fresh flowers are funky, and the rooms, well, they are definitely family-friendly.
+At the JAG Hotel in St. John’s, walls are splashed with photos of musicians, the fresh flowers are funky, and the rooms, well, they are definitely family-friendly.
 You’ll note the Keurig, a small refrigerator for snacks, comfy chairs, even comfier beds, and a shower they won’t want to leave.

 This boutique hotel charms in so many ways, including daily chocolates from the Newfoundland Chocolate Company, and the attentive staff is very kind to all guests, but especially to families.
 Located right at the east end of downtown, the JAG Hotel makes exploring St. John’s easy.
 You can follow this link to see more photos and read my full review of JAG Hotel.